-Your eligibility appeal must be filed with the reviewer by the filing deadline (see the table titled Eligibility Appeal Timeline).
-The review period begins when the appeal is received, regardless of whether the reviewer has all of the information necessary to decide the appeal.
-If the reviewer requires more than the stated time for their review in order to decide your appeal, they will send a letter stating an extension time.
+Your eligibility appeal must be filed with the reviewer by the filing deadline (see Eligibility Appeal Timeline below).
+The review period begins when the appeal is received, regardless of whether the reviewer has all information necessary to decide the appeal.
+If the reviewer requires more than the stated time to decide your appeal, he or she will send a letter stating an extension time.

-Eligibility Appeal Timeline Filing deadline Within 60 days of the date you receive the denial notice due to eligibility When you will be notified of a determination Within 60 days after receipt of the appeal request unless NRECA requests an extension Determination extension period (if needed) One period of up to 60 days
+Eligibility Appeal Timeline Filing deadline Within 60 calendar days of the date you receive the denial notice due to eligibility When you will be notified of a determination Within 60 calendar days after receipt of the appeal request unless NRECA requests an extension Determination extension period (if needed) One period of up to 60 calendar days

-To help prepare your appeal, you have the right to request, free of charge, access to and copies of all documents, records and other information relevant to your initial claim, as noted below.
-However, a request for documentation does not extend the time period allowed for you to file an appeal.
+To help prepare your appeal, you have the right to request, free of charge, access to and copies of all documents, records, and other information relevant to your initial claim.
+However, requesting documentation does not extend the time allowed for you to file an appeal.